-We identified coverage policies for axicabtagene ciloleucel from Anthem, Health Net, and UHC, all of which used the FDA label to determine eligibility criteria.^{43,48,49} Each insurer covers axicabtagene ciloleucel in individuals with large B-cell NHL who are at least 18 years of age and have disease that is refractory or has relapsed following two or more lines of systemic therapy with or without auto-SCT.
-Anthem specifies that, at a minimum, patients must have tried an anthracycline-containing chemotherapy regimen, an anti-CD20 monoclonal antibody (for patients with CD20+ disease), and, in patients with transformed follicular lymphoma, prior chemotherapy for follicular lymphoma with chemotherapy refractory disease after transformation to DLBCL.
+We identified coverage policies for axicabtagene ciloleucel from Aetna, Anthem, Cigna, Humana, Health Net, and UHC, $^{62,63,68-71}$ Cigna's policy states only that it will cover axicabtagene ciloleucel when medically necessary.
+All other insurers cover axicabtagene ciloleucel in individuals with large B-cell NHL who are at least 18 years of age and have disease that is refractory or has relapsed following two or more lines of systemic therapy, with or without auto-SCT.
+Anthem and Health Net specify that, at a minimum, patients must have tried an anthracycline-containing chemotherapy regimen and anti-CD20 monoclonal antibody (for patients with CD20+ disease); Anthem also requires patients with transformed follicular lymphoma to have attempted prior chemotherapy for follicular lymphoma with chemotherapy refractory disease after transformation to DLBCL.
 Patients must also have documentation of ECOG performance status of 0 or 1, absolute neutrophil count (ANC) \geq 1000/uL, absolute lymphocyte count (ALC) > 100/uL, and platelet count \geq 75,000/uL.
-UHC requires patients to seek prior authorization for coverage.
+Aetna, Humana, and UHC require patients to seek prior authorization for coverage.